 An example would be, the category name “How to Draw” sub-categories could be “Drawing Supplies” “Drawing Tutorials” “Drawing videos” Drawing Resources” etc.

 You have the main category then you have separate “folders” (sub-categories) that are more specific.
-By setting your blog this way you make it a more enjoyable experience for your reader.
+By setting your blog up this way you make it a more enjoyable experience for your reader.

-Sit and write down how you want your categories to be displayed on your blog.
+Sit and write how you want your categories to be displayed on your blog.
 Being proactive will save you a lot of time in the future.

 By now you have your Vision Statement, Mission Statement, template design and your categories all planned out.
 The next step in developing a plan for your art blog is to write valuable content that will be entertaining or educational for your readers.